-Students may use the restrooms scheduled bathroom breaks.
+Students may use the restrooms before and after school, between class periods, and during lunch with permission.
 It is the responsibility of every student to keep them clean.
 Loitering, writing on the walls, or damaging the facilities in any way will not be tolerated.
 If you are feeling ill, report to class first and get permission to see the nurse.
 Do not remain in the restroom.